GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 description: Learn how to customize Cloud Logging logs with Fluent Bit for Anthos on AWS and Azure.
 author: amandawestlake
 tags: logging, stackdriver, gke, fluent-bit, cloud logging, Anthos on AWS, Anthos on Azure
-date_published: 2022-08-02
+date_published: 2022-08-19
 ---

-Amanda Westlake | Technical Writer Intern | Google
+Amanda Westlake | Technical Writer | Google
 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

 This tutorial describes how to use [Fluent Bit](https://fluentbit.io/)